 Marriage has the potential to affect life insurance rates.
 Some companies have adopted the idea that married people are in better health than those who aren’t married, according to Harvard.
 In any case, most married people want to financially protect their spouse.

 Average Minnesota Life Insurance Rates by Age

 On average, women pay less for life insurance than men.
 The most basic reason is that women live on average six to eight years longer than men.

 Below are average rates for smoking and non-smoking women ages 30, 40, and 50 for various coverage terms with Minnesota Life:

 Below are average rates for smoking and non-smoking men ages 30, 40, and 50 for various coverage terms with Minnesota Life:

 |Male Age & Tobacco Use||$100,000/|

-Men start out only paying a few dollars more than women, but age, smoking, and increased coverage amounts all increase the rates and further differentiate rates between men and women.
+Men start out only paying a few dollars more than women, but age, smoking, and increased policy coverage can all increase the difference in rates between men and women.

 Smoking increases the cost of life insurance for both men and women.
 The same coverage for a man or woman of the same age who smokes will see a policy rate more than double that of a non-smoker.

 A male smoker looking for long-term or whole life can expect to pay the most for life insurance.
 As an incentive, not only does quitting smoking improve your health, it will save you money on life insurance.